pimotte/nomic/README.md

 - Else if no points are taken from the defendant's score, the defendant is pronounced "Not Guilty".
 - If at least two eligible voters exist that were not part of the Trial (i.e. no part of the jury, defense or prosecution), the defendant has the right to appeal the verdict in a new trial with a new jury and (if possible) the same prosecution.
-If prosecution is no longer available, the procedure of Judgement will be used to select a prosecutor.
+If prosecution is no longer available, the procedure of invoking Judgement will be used to select a prosecutor.
 - During a Trial session, both prosecution and defense are allowed to refer to old Trials in their pleas for a certain punishment.